 - The Fishery Risk Tool is accessible to SEA Alliance members through the members only area on this website.

-- The webinars are open access.
+- The webinars are available to view and are open access.

 - Joint engagement.
 PAS 1550 implementation guidance.
 The PAS 1550 is a voluntary code of practice developed collaboratively by seafood industry representatives and the Environmental Justice Foundation (EJF), The Pew Charitable Trusts, Oceana and WWF to help industry assess and mitigate the risks posed by IUU fishing in their supply chains.
 SEA Alliance members have worked with this group of NGOs to produce some guidance to help implement the code.